Haraldooo/shrink_rtfs_msword/README.md

  ## MS Word ExportPictureWithMetafile

  Make sure that your MS Word instance is configured to "write small RTF files".
- This is accomplished with the following registry key (Office 2010 was used, might vary in newer versions):
+ This is accomplished with the following registry key (Office 2010 was used, use 15.0 and 16.0 for newer versions):

  ````
 Windows Registry Editor Version 5.00